How to Fall in Love in a Time of Unnameable Disaster

 Acid rainstorms have transformed New York City into a toxic wasteland, cutting its remaining citizens off from one another.
 In one apartment building, an unlikely family of humans and ghosts survives.
 Mira reels from a devastating breakup with her partner, Mal, whose whereabouts are unknown, while her mother is plagued by furious dreams and her grandfather, Grandpa Why, stakes his claims as a rambunctious ghost.
 Across the hall, the cockroach Shin, also a ghost.
 As the world around them worsens, each character must learn to redefine what it means to live, die, and love at the end of the world.

-Pre-Order How to Fall in Love in a Time of Unnameable Disaster before October 22, 2024:
+Purchase How to Fall in Love in a Time of Unnameable Disaster:

 Barnes & Nobles